alirezabj/Part3-Exercise4/README.md

 }
 ```
 **Behavior:**
-- Reading: x and y coordinates can be using values[0] and values[1]
+- Reading: x and y coordinates can be accessed using values[0] and values[1]
 - Modification: It is possible even though the values array is final because final only prevents reassignment of the reference, not modifications to the array itself.
 - Sharing: It is risky because the same reference to the array can be exposed for example via a getter, which allows unintended modifications.
 The issue is that the class is mutable which means that clients can modify x and y.